reflectoring/reflectoring.github.io/_posts/2021-04-20-securing-data-on-aws.md

 When we create a new file system from AWS Console, encryption at rest is enabled by default.
 With encryption enabled, every time we want to write or read data, KMS will perform encrypt or decrypt operations on that data.

 EFS uses customer master keys (CMKs) to encrypt our file system.
 It uses the AWS managed CMK for Amazon EFS stored under `aws/elasticfilesystem`, to encrypt and decrypt the file system metadata.
 We choose the CMK to encrypt and decrypt file data (actual file contents).
 This CMK can be one of the two types:
 1. AWS managed CMK: This is the default CMK `aws/elasticfilesystem`.
-Wedo not pay only for the usage.
+We do not pay only for the usage.
 2. Customer-managed CMK: With this CMK type, we can configure the key policies and grants for multiple users or services.
 If we use a customer-managed CMK as our master key for file data encryption and decryption, we can enable key rotation.

 It is important to know, that we have to decide on encryption while creating an EFS.
 We can set it only at the time of creating the file system.
 It is not possible to disable or enable the encryption after creation.

 ### Amazon FSx

 Amazon FSx is used as Windows storage for Windows servers.
-This storage is always encrypted, and we cannot disable this.
+Amazon FSx file systems are encrypted at rest with keys managed using AWS KMS.
+Data is encrypted before being written to the file system and decrypted when it is read.

+Amazon FSx uses CMKs to encrypt our file system.
+We choose the CMK to encrypt and decrypt file systems (both data and metadata).

-Similar to EFS storage we can use the default CMK of KMS, which is called `aws/fsx`.
-If we want to use a CMK for encryption we have to put the ARN of the key.
-ARN is Amazon Resource Names and is unique for every resource in the whole AWS cloud.
-In this case, the FSx service doesn't know where our key store is.
-It can be a KMS key store or a custom key store.
+Similar to EFS storage we can use the default CMK of KMS, which is called `aws/fsx`, or use a customer-managed CMK.
-We just put the ARN of the CMK and the service uses it.

 ### Amazon Elastic Block Store

-AWS EBS is a storage volume on the block level.
-It is like an unformatted storage device.
+Amazon Elastic Block Store (Amazon EBS) is the block-level storage solution of AWS which is attached as volumes to EC2 instances.

+Amazon EBS encryption uses AWS KMS keys when creating encrypted volumes and snapshots.
 The whole procedure for encryption is very similar to other service services.
 We have a choice between the default AWS managed key or Custom Master Key.

 Using EBS we can create snapshots of the volume.
 If we encrypt the volume, the snapshots, that we create are automatically encrypted.

 If we create a volume from a snapshot and this snapshot is encrypted, then our new volume will be automatically encrypted as well.
-If we create a volume from a snapshot and this snapshot is not encrypted, we have again the choice of which key we can use for encryption.
+If we create a volume from a snapshot and this snapshot is not encrypted, we again have the choice of which key we can use for encryption.

 ### Amazon S3

-Amazon S3 is the object storage, where we normally can upload and download files.
-We are working with single objects in S3 Service.
-We don't have a complex hierarchical structure like in file systems.
-We can group many objects into a bucket.
+Amazon S3 is a highly scalable object storage, which we can use to store and retrieve any amount of data.
+It is a key-based object-store.
+Objects are organized in buckets which are resources similar to folders.

+#### Protecting the Data at Rest
+We have the following options for protecting data at rest in Amazon S3:

+1. **Server-Side Encryption**: We request S3 to encrypt our object before saving it on disks in its data centers and then decrypt it when we fetch the objects.

+2. **Client-Side Encryption**: The complete encryption process is managed on the client side.
+We encrypt the data before uploading the encrypted data to S3.

+#### Encryption Options on the Server-Side
-If we want to encrypt data on S3 Storage we have three options for managing keys:
+We have three options for Server-Side Encryption:

-* Amazon S3 key
-* Customer Provided Key
-* AWS KMS

-In all cases, it is about server-side encryption.
+1. **Using S3 managed keys (SSE-S3)**: Each object is encrypted with a unique key and the encryption key is further encrypted with a master key that is regularly rotated by S3.
+2. **Using Customer Master Keys (CMKs) stored in AWS KMS (SSE-KMS)**: It is similar to SSE-S3, but with some additional benefits provided by the AWS KMS service.
+We get the additional protection of the stored objects from unauthorized access as well as an audit trail of the usage of CMK for object retrieval.
+3. **Using Customer-Provided Keys (SSE-C)**: We manage the encryption keys and S3 manages the encryption when it writes to disks, and decryption, when we fetch our objects.
+We send the key with the upload request when writing objects to S3.

-#### Amazon S3 Key
+#### S3 Bucket Key

-Amazon S3 key is an encryption option, that is provided by the S3 service.
-It has nothing to do with AWS KMS.
-If we choose it, the S3 service creates a master key.

-We can configure the encryption not only with AWS console but also with REST API or with AWS SDK.

-Since the master key is not managed by KMS, the master key is not stored so securely like in the KMS service.

-#### Customer Provided Key

-We can encrypt S3 objects with our key and not with a key from AWS.
-To do this we have to send the key along with the upload request.
-If we use REST API or AWS SDK and want to upload or download a file, we have to send the key as base 64 encoded, the encryption algorithm and the hash of the key in the header of the request.
-S3 service will recognize the header and perform encryption or decryption.
-After the operation, the key will be deleted from the memory.

-Currently, it is not possible with the AWS console.

-#### Encryption of S3 Objects with AWS KMS

-Of course, we can use the AWS KMS as well.
-It is similar to other storage services.
-We can use the AWS managed key.
-It is called `aws/s3` or we can use a key from custom managed keys in the KMS service.
-It can be a normal KMS CMK or a CMK from a custom key store.

-Some buckets are growing very fast and can have thousands of objects.
-Moreover, some objects can be downloaded very often.
-Remember, that we pay for every cryptographical request by using KMS.
-Such a scenario can be expensive.
+Among the Server-Side encryption options, SSE-KMS is most expensive particularly for buckets with a large number of objects or objects with high read frequency since we pay for every cryptographical request to KMS.

 **S3 Bucket Key allows us to reduce the costs for cryptographic operation with S3 objects**

-A bucket key is a symmetric key, that is created on the bucket level.
+A bucket key is a symmetric key, that is created at the bucket level.
 It is encrypted once by a CMK in KMS and returned to the S3 Service.
 Now the S3 Service can generate data keys for every object and encrypt them with a bucket key outside KMS.
-It reduced the traffic to AWS KMS from the S3 storage service, and the number of cryptographic operations inside KMS.
+This way the volume of traffic to AWS KMS from the S3 storage service gets reduced thereby reducing the number of cryptographic operations with KMS.

 ![Bucket Key](/assets/img/posts/securing-data-in-aws/BucketKey.png)

+#### Modifying the Encryption Options
-Unlike the other storage service, we can change encryption options after the encryption for every object.
-It means we can change the encryption of an object for example from AWS managed key to the AWS Customer Managed Key anytime.
+Unlike the other storage service, we can change encryption options after the encryption for every object for example from SSE-S3 to SSE-KMS.

-Using REST API or AWS SDK we can define the encryption option of single objects every time by upload.
-So we can encrypt every S3 object differently.
+We can also encrypt every S3 object differently during upload using REST API or AWS SDK.
 For example, we can have three files.
-The first file is encrypted with Amazon S3 Key, the second file is encrypted using AWS KMS, and the third file is encrypted with a customer provide key, which we sent by uploading the file.
+The first file could be encrypted using SSE-S3, the second file using SSE-KMS, and the third with SSE-C.

 ## Conclusion

 AWS provides many solutions for the protection of the data in the cloud using server-side encryption.
 The AWS Key Management Service has a very simple interface and good integration with the storage services of AWS.

-The Cloud HSM provides a solution for higher security requirements.
-It is possible to combine both services for secure key management.
-The storage service like EFS, FSx, EBS, and S3 can be easily and securely protected with help of AWS and CloudHSM.
+AWS CloudHSM provides a solution for more stringent security requirements.
+It is possible to combine both these services for secure key management.

+The storage services like EFS, FSx, EBS, and S3 can be easily and securely protected with help of AWS KMS and CloudHSM services.